-How safe is travel in Mexico and what are travel alerts?
+How safe is travel in Mexico?

 • Is it safe to travel to Mexico?
 Is Mexico safe to visit?